Welcome to Amos Rex!

 Address: Amos Rex (Lasipalatsi)

-Amos Rex’s main entrance is in the Lasipalatsi (glass palace), on the Mannerheimintie side.
+Amos Rex’s main entrance is in the Lasipalatsi (Glass Palace), on the Mannerheimintie side.
 The closest Metro stations are Kamppi and Central Railway Station, and the museum can be reached from either of those without crossing busy streets.
+Tram stops Lasipalatsi–Glaspalatset are infront of the museum on Mannerheimintie.

 Bicycle racks are available along Mannerheimintie, on the Simonkatu side and in the Lasipalatsi courtyard.
 The nearest city bike station is in front of the Kiasma art museum.